rofenac/quiz-app/README.md

 - Display multiple-choice(4) quiz questions
 - Categorize questions into the new 3 PMP knowledge areas
 - Provide feedback on answers during the session
-- Track and display session-based scores
+- Track and store scores
 - Establish Leaderboard for further gamification
 - Operate on both desktop and mobile devices with responsive design.